Knox Historical Society

 - August 5: Drive through BBQ fundraiser at Knox Reformed Church.

-- August 6: Lots of fun activities: antique car show, games, live music, topped off with fireworks!
+- August 6: Lots of fun activities: antique car show, games, live music, beard contest, topped off with fireworks!
 Music by Bluestones, Geezers, and Nite Train.

 - Watch for notices of Knox Bicentennial souvenir items for sale throughout the year.